-Trauma can be defined as a psychologically significant/impactful event that creates a rupture in a person's sense of self, world-view, or view of the future.47
+Trauma can be defined as a psychologically significant/impactful event that creates a rupture in a person's sense of self, worldview, or view of the future. $^{47}$

-Some specific examples of traumatic stressors are experiencing or witnessing any of the following: 41,47,48
+Some specific examples of traumatic stressors are experiencing or witnessing any of the following:

-- Death (both human and non-human) through accident, negligence, or malice - Natural or human-made disasters - Physical assault and abuse - Arrest, abduction, disappearance, or imprisonment - Injury or illness, particularly with grotesque or dramatic characteristics - Sexual assault and abuse - Emotional abuse - Marginalization, invalidation, and dismissal
+- Death (both human and non-human) through accident, negligence, or malice - Natural or human-made disasters - Physical assault and abuse - Arrest, abduction, disappearance, or imprisonment - Injury or illness, particularly with grotesque or dramatic characteristics - Sexual assault and abuse - Emotional abuse - Marginalization, invalidation, and dismissal medic does not actively participate in actions.
+This includes not wearing political symbols, not carrying banners, not chanting, and not actively engaging against fascists or the police.
+They may need to walk next to or behind a demo in order for the police to treat them as neutral.
+Unless there is widespread civil unrest, uniformed medics cannot fight cops, and unless they are attacked first, they cannot fight fascists.

 Exposure to traumatic stressors can lead to acute stress disorder (ASD) or post-traumatic stress disorder (PTSD).
-Failure to treat ASD (a short lived set of symptoms) can lead to PTSD (a long lived set of symptoms).^{viii} Differentiating between these two is outside the scope of this book.
+Failure to treat ASD (a short lived set of symptoms) can lead to PTSD (a long lived set of symptoms).
+Differentiating between these two is outside the scope of this book.
 The following clusters of symptoms and behaviors generally characterize PTSD and exposure to traumatic stressors.